Butchers Wheel: Origins

-William and Samuel Butcher began manufacturing steel in Sheffield in the late 1810s.
+William and Samuel Butcher, sons of cutler James Butcher, began manufacturing steel in Sheffield in the late 1810s.
 By 1822, William had acquired three adjacent plots of land on Eyre Lane, and constructed a small steelworks, including a purpose-built crucible steel furnace.
 This was expanded in around 1835 to a three-storey block.
 A former cottage on the corner of Eyre Lane and Brown Lane, long forming part of the complex, is of similar date.

+In 1843, Samuel Butcher held the position of mayor of Sheffield.

 Growth

 In the 1850s, Butcher bought up the neighbouring steam-powered grinding wheel of J. B. Raworth, incorporating this into the works.
-This marked a refocussing of activity on the site towards tool, blade and cutlery manufacture, with steel production moving to a new site in the Neepsend area of the city.
+This marked a refocusing of activity on the site towards tool, blade and cutlery manufacture, with steel production moving to a new site in the Neepsend area of the city.

 During the 1860s, some trade unions in Sheffield used violence against non-members, in what became known as the "Sheffield Outrages".
 At the time, Butchers Wheel was known as a safe workplace for those who had incurred the opposition of such unions, given that access was only through a single, guarded door.

 During the 1860s and 1870s, two four-storey ranges were constructed, one facing Arundel Street, and the other abutting Sterling Works.
 In similar style to the earlier work, with red brick walls and grey slate roofs, the new buildings created a courtyard at the centre of the site.
 These buildings were unusually austere for their date, lacking the classical detailing of contemporary works elsewhere in the city.
 Grinding workshops were on the upper levels, the machinery's weight necessitating arched ceilings of fireproof brick up to one metre thick.

 In the centre of the courtyard, a tall chimney was constructed, linked by a curving wall to the edge.
 This removed fumes from the boiler house which supplied steam power to the entire works.
 According to English Heritage, power was transmitted by a system of belts and pulleys on the outside walls.
 In the 1950s, this was decommissioned and electric power was introduced.